broadwayinc/skapi-documentation/database/referencing.md

 skapi.postRecord(commentRecord, commentConfig);
 ```

-Now you can query all the records that references the original record by passing the record ID in the `reference` parameter in `getRecords()`:
+Now you can query all the records that references the original record by passing the record ID in the `reference` parameter in [`getRecords()`](/api-reference/database/README.md#getrecords) method.:

 ```js
 skapi.getRecords({